Pandora: Documentation en: Data Presentation/Visualization

-These graphs also allow the quick selection of options, as in the module graphs, with the particularity that they insert the information from different sources (input and output bytes) in the same view and the variety of painting options is smaller.
+These graphs also enable quick option selection, as in module graphs, with the particularity that they add to same view information from different sources (input and output octets) and the variety of drawing options is smaller.

-Custom graphs allow you to combine information from multiple modules into a single, variable size graph.
-In this way, information from various sources can be compared visually.
+Custom graphs allow to combine information from multiple modules into a single, size-variable graph.
+That way, information from several sources can be compared visually.

 To add a combined graph, go to Reporting > Custom graphs

-It's the combo by which you're able to define the temporary period used to create the graph.
+- Define in the combo list the temporal period used to create the graph.

-Indicates whether the general upper and lower thresholds should be set for value comparisons in bullet charting.
+- It indicates whether the general maximum and minimum thresholds should be set for value comparisons in bullet charts.

-The TIP painting system will be used to display real values of each data source selected in the element configuration.
+- The TIP drawing system will be used to display real values of each data source selected in the element configuration.

 To add new modules, click on the Graph Editor button, you will be presented with a form where you can add new modules from any agent.

-The "weight" option allows you to adjust the data in order to compare graphs of different magnitudes.
+The weight option allows to adjust the data in order to compare graphs of different magnitudes.
 This field multiplies the data by the defined weight.